 Location: 55 km west of Banff, Alberta, on the Trans-Canada Highway / #1 (map)

 Lake Louise and Moraine Lake usually melt by late May.
 Alpine hiking season begins in late June.
-Most visitors prefer to drive or shuttle between the most popular destinations in the Lake Louise area.
-Free public shuttles may be available.
-See Parking and Shuttles for dates.
+Ski season begins in mid-November.

 Lake Louise (year-round)

 Village of Lake Louise (year-round)

 Moraine Lake (mid-May to mid-Oct)

 Locals know that Lake Louise and Moraine Lake are only the beginning!